Shawn-Nichol/AndroidKotlinGuide/animation/PropertyAnimation/ObjectAnimator/ObjectAnimator.md

 }
 ```

+## Animation
+- translationX and translationY: These properties control where the View is located as a delta from its left and top coordinates which are set by its layout container.
+- rotation, rotationX, and rotationY: These properties control the rotation in 2D (rotation property) and 3D around the pivot point.
+- scaleX and scaleY: These properties control the 2D scaling of a View around its pivot point.
+- pivotX and pivotY: These properties control the location of the pivot point, around which the rotation and scaling transforms occur.
+By default, the pivot point is located at the center of the object.
+- x and y: These are simple utility properties to describe the final location of the View in its container, as a sum of the left and top values and translationX and translationY values.
+- alpha: Represents the alpha transparency on the View.
+This value is 1 (opaque) by default, with a value of 0 representing full transparency (not visible).

 ## Update properties
 To have the ObjectAnimator update properties correctly you must
 - The object requires a setter function.
 Becuase the ObjectAnimator automatically updates the property during animation you must be able to access the it through the setter method.